 Information about events dispatched by Cocoa

-Instruments and Shark are not the only analysis tools that you can use to gather data about the performance of your program.
+Instruments is not the only analysis tool that you can use to gather data about the performance of your program.
 Most of the analysis tools are geared towards finding specific types of performance problems.

 Table 3-1 lists the analysis tools installed with the Xcode Tools.
 (These tools are not able to analyze applications running in iOS.)
 Applications such as MallocDebug are installed in the <Xcode>